City explores options for moving people staying in rec centres | CBC News

 The city aims to be out of the remaining two community centres — Bernard-Grandmaître Arena in Rideau-Vanier and Dempsey Community Centre in Alta Vista — by mid-August.

-But staff said the ice at recreation facilities likely will not be ready to be accessed until later in the fall.
+Staff said the arena ice likely will not be ready to be accessed until later in the fall.

 It's also unclear where a new overflow centre or community hub would be located, but staff said they would consider the burden placed on some neighbourhoods that provided respite during the pandemic when making their final decision.